 There’s a large group of guys out there that can’t grow a proper beard.
 Whether due to genetics, draconian grooming standards at work, or a girlfriend who too tight a grip on their balls, these guys are perpetually baby-faced.
 Jealousy takes their bitter hearts as they see us majestic beardsmen walking by like kings, and that envy is turned outward as sad attempts at humor.
 They mock the beard.
 And as some of them own businesses, we see their envy turn to enterprise.
 Thus these 5 novelty products have come into existence.
 Products such as . . .

-I actually found the Ask Me About My Beard shirt when I was searching for funny beard pictures for Instagram.
+I actually buy the T-Shirts on Amazon.
 I saw it, gave it a little chuckle, then scrolled further.
 Then I thought about it, and scrolled back up to look at it again.
 Something didn’t sit right.
 “Who is this product for?”
 I asked myself.
 For kids, or women maybe?
 That seems weird.
 Silly, maybe, but not really funny enough to move someone to want to own one.
 So who is the real target market?

 The target market for this product (and many others on the list) is guys who don’t have beards, and secretly wish they did.
 “Look at my beard!” they say, flipping up their shirts onto their faces.
 “Haha, no, can you imagine if I had a beard like that?”
 And then comes the distant, wistful look, dotted with a hint of tears.
 Because they are imagining it.
 As they do every waking moment.
 And every night, in their deepest dreams, only to wake up in the morning running their fingers through phantom whiskers that shall never be.